How to reduce your reliance on credit cards

 You should also look into your available debt consolidation/repayment options.
 If you can reduce your debt payments in a way that makes short-term and long-term sense, it should help you drop your credit usage immediately.

-Changing the way you do business
+Change the way you do business

 As stated before, smart credit usage is a good thing.
 If you use credit regularly that’s not necessarily a bad thing.
 It’s when you can’t live without credit that you’ve got a problem.

 If the problem isn’t in your budget, but in your habits, you can fix that, too.
 But it takes work.
+Consider why you make the choices you do.
+It may not be as obvious as you assume.